HamStudy/hamstudy-hambook/tech2022/content/Part 2. Person/Chapter 8. Rules and Regulations/section 8-6 Authorized transmissions.md

    - Equipment tests (make sure your fancy new radio actually works)

 6. **Going International**:

+   > **Key Information:**
+   > *FCC-licensed amateur radio stations are prohibited from exchanging communications with any country whose administration has notified the International Telecommunication Union (ITU) that it objects to such communications.*

    Time to flex those language skills!
 You can chat with hams worldwide, but keep it personal or radio-related.
 It's like having pen pals, but cooler.

    There are some countries that you are not allowed to communicate with: We won't be listing them here, because they could change over time, but any country can notify the ITU that they don't want ham radio operators to communicate with their citizens.
 If that happens?
-Forbi
+Forbidden.

+   > **Key Information:**
+   > *From within any vessel or craft located in international waters and documented or registered in the United States, an FCC-licensed amateur station may transmit.*

    Here's a fun fact: You can transmit from a boat in international waters, as long as you stick to frequency bands allocated internationally in each of the three ITU regions.
 IF you are in territorial waters of another country then you need to know and follow their rules.

 #### Third-Party Communications: Playing Telephone (Literally)

+> **Key Information:**
+> *Third party communications is a message from a control operator (first party) of an amateur station to another amateur station control operator (second party) on behalf of another person (third party).*

 Ever wanted to let your non-ham friend use your radio?
 That – as well as passing messages on their behalf – counts as a third-party communication, and it comes with some rules:

 1. **What's the Deal?**:
    Third-party communication is when you're the middleman, passing a message from a non-ham to another station.
 It's like being a radio relay for your friends.
 Additionally Part 97 allows that person to participate, as long as the control operator is at the control point.
-   > Third party communications: A message from the control operator (first party) of an amateur station to another amateur station control operator (second party) on behalf of another person (third party)

 2. **Domestic Third-Party Traffic**:
    Within the U.S., it's generally a free-for-all.
 Let your friends and family experience the magic of ham radio! (subject to the restrictions mentioned below)

 3. **International Third-Party Traffic**:

+   > **Key Information:**
+   > *When a non-licensed person is allowed to speak to a foreign station using a station under the control of a licensed amateur operator, the foreign station must be in a country with which the U.S. has a third party agreement.*

    This is where it gets tricky.
 Both countries need to have a "handshake agreement" allowing it.
 It's like needing parental permission for an international field trip.
 No third-party agreement?
 No talking to that foreign station! (except for emergency or disaster relief communications)

    Part 97 specifies that: